Dexterous Functional Pre-Grasp Manipulation with Diffusion Policy: Results

-As indicated in Table~\ref{table:main}, the \textit{PPO-OS} baseline, which undergoes end-to-end training, exhibits a very low success rate even after interacting with the environment for 5.76 billion steps.
-Regarding Dagger, while it can achieve performance comparable to the single-expert policy, we observed it struggles to learn an effective policy under the mixture of experts.
-We suspect this challenge arises from the high diversity and complexity of the expert policies, leading to continuous changes in the action distribution.
-Consequently, the agent struggles to learn a robust policy in such a non-stationary scenario.
+All methods utilizing teacher-student learning outperform \textit{PPO-OS}, which undergoes end-to-end training.
+As indicated in \cref{table:main}, Dagger can achieve performance comparable to the single-expert teacher policy but struggles to learn an effective policy under the mixture of expert teacher policy.

-Compared to methods requiring interaction with the environment, offline imitation learning methods demonstrate superior results.
-Due to the critical role of data quantity in imitation learning, we conduct comparisons between \textit{Ours} and \textit{BC} across various demonstration numbers.
-As shown in Figure~\ref{fig:imitate}, \textit{Ours} is consistently better than \textit{BC} on both the training and testing sets and outperforms \textit{BC} when have limited demonstration numbers.
-Notably, using only half the number of demonstrations required by \textit{BC}, \textit{Ours} can still achieve comparable performance.
-With a large number of demonstrations, \textit{Ours} can approach teacher-level performance.
+Offline imitation learning methods demonstrate superior results compared to those requiring environment interaction.
+Due to the critical role of data quantity, we compare \textit{Ours} and \textit{BC} across various demonstration numbers. \Cref{table:main} shows that \textit{Ours} consistently outperforms \textit{BC} on both training and testing sets, especially with limited demonstrations.
+Notably, \textit{Ours} can achieve comparable performance with only half the number of demonstrations required by \textit{BC}.
+With a large number of demonstrations, \textit{Ours} approaches teacher-level performance.